Massive galaxy clusters like "El Gordo'' hint at primordial quantum diffusion

 \

-\textbf{\emph{Future prospects.}} The standard cosmological model, \LCDM, relies on the assumption of Gaussian initial conditions.
+\textbf{\emph{Future prospects.}} \LCDM~relies on the assumption of Gaussian initial conditions.
 Although CMB observations tightly constrain the amount of non-Gaussianities at large scales, little is known about the primordial fluctuations at smaller scales.
 Several processes in the early universe could lead to non-Gaussian distributions.
 Notably, an inevitable exponential tail arises due to quantum diffusion during inflation.
 In this work we have studied the imprints these heavy tails leave in the number of halos and their mass function.
 We have found that they enhance the number of heavy clusters and deplete the number of sub-halos, and that this difference with respect to the standard Gaussian initial conditions becomes more important at high redshift, depending on the strength of quantum diffusion.
 This could be compared with current SZ catalogs (e.g. Fig. 18 in \cite{ACT:2020lcv}) that did not find clusters of $M>10^{16}M_\odot$ and has a redshift distribution peaking at $z<1$.
-However, there are outstanding clusters like El Gordo with $M\sim3\cdot10^{15}M_\odot$ at $z=0.87$~\cite{Asencio:2020mqh}, and deep voids like the Eridanus supervoid~\cite{Kovacs:2021wnc}, and many more will soon be discovered with Euclid~\cite{Amendola:2016saw} and the Vera Rubin Observatory \cite{LSST:2008ijt}.
+However, there are outstanding clusters like El Gordo with $M\sim3\times10^{15}M_\odot$ at $z=0.87$~\cite{Asencio:2020mqh}, and deep voids like the Eridanus supervoid~\cite{Kovacs:2021wnc}, and many more should soon be discovered with the James Webb Space Telescope (JWST)~\cite{Gardner:2006ky}, Euclid~\cite{Amendola:2016saw} and the Vera Rubin Observatory (LSST) \cite{LSST:2008ijt}.

-It is interesting to note that the effect of quantum diffusion is similar to having a lognormal initial density distribution.
-Such lognormal profiles are indeed typically obtained in $N$-body simulations due to non-linear evolution.
-In fact, to speed up the computation, many codes already start their evolution with a lognormal distribution \cite{Agrawal:2017khv,Ramirez-Perez:2021cpq}.
-Here we find that such behavior has a primordial origin.
-In other words, non-linear growth occurs at much earlier times, as soon as these non-Gaussian tails are present.
+Let us note that the effect of quantum diffusion is similar to having a lognormal initial density distribution.
+Such lognormal profiles are indeed typically obtained from Gaussian initial conditions due to non-linear gravitational collapse~\cite{Coles:1991if}.
+In fact, to speed up the computation, many $N$-body codes start their evolution with an already lognormal distribution \cite{Agrawal:2017khv,Ramirez-Perez:2021cpq}.
+Here we find that non-linear growth occurs at much earlier times, as soon as non-Gaussian tails are present.
+This leaves specific features in the redshift-dependence of the statistics: for high-redshift galaxies we expect highly non-Gaussian statistics, much beyond what would be expected from non-linear gravitational collapse in such a short time.